morfioce/full-stack-js/week2/quiz/1-quiz1.md

 4. JavaScript is a scripting language.
 5. Before building a web application we need to install JavaScript in the browser.
 6. Historically JavaScript was named LiveScript
-7. JavaScript is not the only language supported by default in major browsers.
+7. JavaScript is not the only programming language supported by default in major browsers.

 ## true or false